-The museums focus on the history of Joplin, the heritage of southwest Missouri and the story of lead and zinc mining in the region.
-See Victorian rooms, textiles, minerals, models and other subjects.
+The Joplin History and Mineral Museum focuses on the history of Joplin, the heritage of southwest Missouri, and the story of lead and zinc mining in the region.
+It is comprised of two wings.

 The Everett J. Ritchie Tri-State Mineral Collection boasts one of the world's most exceptional collections of lead and zinc ores, as well as other minerals found in the Tri-State District.
 This museum interprets the geology and geochemistry of the area and illustrates mining processes and methods used from the 1870s through the 1960s.

-Admission: $3 per person; children aged 5 and younger are free.
+Admission: $3 per person; children 6 and under are free.